Guigui220D/buildoland-3/README.md

 This game will stay in a private repos until it's actually playable.

-For unexplaiable reasons, the codename fo this game is Super Duper Octo Enigma.

 ### Dependencies & Libraries

 This project needs SFML 2.5.1 : https://www.sfml-dev.org/